-Recommended disclosures Our Approach Our Progress Strategy on the business strategy and financial planning strategic planning and decision-making process.
+Recommended disclosures Our Approach Impact of CROs on the business strategy and financial planning The CROs we have identified are now integral to our strategic planning and decision-making process.
 Recognising the growing market demand for investment products that are sensitive to ESG and climate factors, we, at Bursa Malaysia, are committed to facilitating these offerings.
 Moreover, we are steadfast in our dedication to reducing GHG emissions from our operational activities.
 We aim to transition Bursa Malaysia to a net-zero GHG emissions exchange by the year 2050.
 Bursa Malaysia aspires to transcend its climate-related commitments and become ASEAN's leading, sustainable, and globally connected marketplace.
 Our ambition is to accelerate the diversification of ESG products, inspiring PLCs in Malaysia to adopt ESG best practices.
 Ultimately, we aim to be the leader and role model in ESG practices for PLCs in Malaysia.
-We are dedicated to expanding our ESG offerings to foster wider market adoption.
-Our goal is to fill existing gaps by promoting ESG best practices among PLCs and continuously innovating new ESG products and services.
-In line with this, we are also considering strategies to attract more IPO listings from companies with strong ESG profiles, which can indirectly inspire ESG best practices among PLCs.
-We will be focusing on extending our commitment to providing greater sustainability support.
-We also aim to foster sustainability thought leadership both locally and abroad, enhance sustainability education and capacity building, and facilitate comprehensive disclosures by the PLCs.
-Launched in 2022, Bursa's Bursa Carbon Exchange (BCX) has made significant strides in supporting the marketplace to manage its CROs.
-This includes a successful inaugural auction on 16 March 2023 that attracted strong participation from various industries, the commencement of trading and facilitation of off-market transactions of carbon credits on 26 September 2023 and plans to offer new green products in the near future.
-In 2023, we have incorporated the necessary considerations into our strategic planning to support our climate-related efforts.
-This includes planning for the following potential key initiatives: Enhancing the mandatory ESG reporting platform for PLCs' reporting (CSI Platform).
-Engaging consultant to provide guidance on managing climate-related risk for the Exchange.
-Refining the enhanced Sustainability Reporting Framework (SRF) to include Taskforce for Nature-related Financial Disclosures (TNFD) Assessment and Adoption of ISSB.
-Establishing a framework for Classification of "Green" PLCs.
-Enhancing sustainability education and capacity building.
+We are dedicated ESG best practice considering strate practices among We will be focusi sustainability thou comprehensive di Launched in 2022 its CROs.
+This incl industries, the cor and plans to offer In 2023, we have This includes plan In 2023, we have This includes plan Enhancing the Engaging consu Refining the en (TNFD) Assesso Establishing a f ed to expanding our ESG offerings to foster wider market adoption.
+Our goal is to fill existing gaps by promoting ses among PLCs and continuously innovating new ESG products and services.
+In line with this, we are also egies to attract more IPO listings from companies with strong ESG profiles, which can indirectly inspire ESG best PLCs.